caffeinism/pfutils/README.md

 $ pip3 install pfutils
 # If pip is unnamed but there is pip module in "python3"
 $ python3 -m pip install pfutils
+# You can force the implementation of python if you wish
+$ pip3 install pfutils --no-binary=pfutils
 # If it is named without "3", remove "3" as appropriate...
 ```